arvidn/libtorrent/trunk/docs/manual.rst

 		int queue_position;
 		bool need_save_resume;
 	};

+``handle`` is a handle to the torrent whose status the object represents.

 ``progress`` is a value in the range [0, 1], that represents the progress of the torrent's current task.
 It may be checking files or downloading.